princeton-vl/DROID-SLAM/README.md

 python view_reconstruction.py my_reconstruction.pth
 ```

-The frontend and backend will be run asychronously in seperate processes if run with the `--asychronous` flag.
+The frontend and backend will be run asynchronously in seperate processes if run with the `--asynchronous` flag.
 This should average real time on a single RTX3090.

 ```Bash